Adversarially robust clustering with optimality guarantees: Introduction

-The rest of the paper is organized as follows.
+\end{itemize} { The rest of the paper is organized as follows.
 In \prettyref{sec:l1-subopt} we describe the suboptimal mislabeling error of the \kmed algorithm.
 Then we present our \lcomed algorithm and implementation in \prettyref{sec:algorithm}.
 The results related to the statistical guarantees of our algorithm in terms of mislabeling errors and centroid estimation errors have been provided in \prettyref{sec:main-results}.
-Finally, we end our discussion with simulation studies in \prettyref{sec:experiments}.
-All the proofs are collected in the supplementary material.
+We present our simulation and real data studies in \prettyref{sec:experiments}.
+Finally, we end the main paper with a sketch of the proofs of our main results in \prettyref{sec:sketch}.
+The proof of the suboptimality of the \kmed algorithm is provided in \prettyref{app:l1-mislabel}.
+The proof of our main result, i.e., the mislabeling guarantee of our method \lcomed, is given in \prettyref{app:main-proof-mislabeling}, and the proof of centroid estimation guarantees of our algorithm is presented in \prettyref{app:proof-centroid}.}